yitaozh/yitaozh.github.io/source/_posts/21-Merge-Two-Sorted-Lists.md

 ## Hints/Notes

 * Dummy pointer
-* Some edge cases: list is empty(prior or after the while loop)
+* After one list is exhausted, we can just link the remaining of other list to the new list.
+The corner case that one list is empty is covered with this handling.

 ## Solution